MaybeThisIsRu/smix-eleventy-starter/README.md

 # 🌻 Smix
 __A gulp-based starter for Static Site Generators, preconfigured for Eleventy.__

+⚠️ Currently undergoing maintenance along with some updates.

 ## Framework

 * __Eleventy__ 1.0.0 out of the box.